MicrosoftDocs/iis-docs/iis/install/installing-publishing-technologies/installing-and-configuring-ftp-7-on-iis-7.md

 2. Internet Information Services 7.0 must be installed.
 3. If you are going to manage the new FTP server by using the IIS 7.0 user interface, the administration tool will need to be installed.
 4. You must install the new FTP server as an administrator.
 (See the **Downloading and Installing** section for more.)
-5. IIS 7.0 supports a shared configuration environment, which must be disabled on each server in a web farm before installing the new FTP server for each node. > [!NOTE]
- > Shared configuration can be re-enabled after the FTP server had been installed.
+5. IIS 7.0 supports a shared configuration environment, which must be disabled on each server in a web farm before installing the new FTP server for each node. **Note:** Shared configuration can be re-enabled after the FTP server had been installed.
 6. The FTP server that is shipped on the Windows Server 2008 DVD must be uninstalled before installing the new FTP server.

 ### Downloading the right version for your server